thekcr85/LibraryApi/README.md

 ---

 ## 📄 License
 This project is open source and available under the MIT License.

 ---
 ## 👨‍💻 Contributing
 Feel free to fork and submit pull requests!

+---
+## 🎓 About
+This is an educational project created to practice modern .NET development patterns and demonstrate my skills in building maintainable APIs.
+Goal of this solution is to learn as much as I can about Clean Architecture pattern.